 Our study also includes several related control variables in the models, such as company size, leverage, board size, year, and industry effects.
-Company size (F_SIZE) is a metric that can be calculated by taking the natural logarithm of a company's total assets (Zhou, Liu, and Luo 2022).
-As firms become larger, their profitability increases (Albitar et al. 2020).
+Company size (F_SIZE) is a metric that can be calculated by taking the natural logarithm of a company's total assets (Zhou et al., 2022).
+As firms become larger, their profitability increases (Albitar et al., 2020).
 This is due to the fact that the larger a company is, the greater its market power, which enables it to set high product prices in order to improve its financial performance.
 This finding is supported by Pulino et al. (2022), who indicate that company size has a positive effect on ROA.

 This study also includes leverage (LEV) and number of board members in the company (B_SIZE) as control variables.
-Leverage is a measure of how much of a company's financing comes from debt (Brahma, Nwafor, and Boateng 2021).
-The number of board members is also used as a proxy for board size (Charumathi and Rahman 2019).
-The study then determines the fixed effects, such as year effect (YR) and industry effect (IND), which are classified using the Global Industry Classification Standard (GICS).
+Leverage is a measure of how much of a company's financing comes from debt (Brahma et al., 2021).
+The number of board members is also used as a proxy for board size (Charumathi and Rahman, 2019).
+The study then determines the Fixed Effects, such as Year Effect (YR) and Industry Effect (IND), which are classified using the Global Industry Classification Standard (GICS).